CADLabs/ethereum-economic-model/docs/hackmd_mathematical_specification.md

 # cadCAD Systems Model

-Completed in project phase 2.
+To be implemented as part of project Milestone 2.